slyyy81/assignment/README.md

 to initialize the backend and provider plugins.

-then run:
+Then run:

 `terraform plan`

-to generate and validate an execution plan,
+to generate and validate an execution plan.

-and then finally
+And then finally

 `terraform apply`